 Auditor: job description

-Auditors are specialists who review the accounts of companies and organisations to ensure the validity and legality of their financial records.
-They can also act in an advisory role to recommend possible risk aversion measures and cost savings that could be made.
+Auditors review the accounts of companies and other organisations to ensure their financial records are correct and in line with the law.
+They could be inspecting the accounts of their own employer or those of another organisation, and they can also act in an advisory role to recommend risk aversion measures and cost savings.

 - collating, checking and analysing spreadsheet data

 - examining company accounts and financial control systems

 - gauging levels of financial risk within organisations

 - checking that financial reports and records are accurate and reliable

 - identifying if and where processes are not working as they should and advising on changes to be made